 *To make the full batch of Twix bars, you may have to make two batches of the caramel, depending on how much you use.

-Now, you have some beautiful looking candy bars for your Halloween party!
+- Now, you have some beautiful looking Homemade Vegan Twix Bars for your Halloween party!